nimeshaudugama/HappiDayz_BirthdayReminderApp/README.md

 App Name : HappiDayz

-App Description : HappiDayz is a birthday reminder app which can also add, delete and update birthdays.
-Users can enable push notifications to receive alerts.
+App Description : "HappiDayz" is a user-friendly iOS birthday reminder app, developed in Swift, that enables users to easily search their contact list and add birthdays to a list while receiving timely reminder notifications.

 App Features :
 1.Add, update and delete birthdays using contact list 2.Find birthdays based on contact name
 3.Enable the reminder notification/Alert
-4.Add new contact to contact book
+4.Add picture to each list item.